Loading...

 See where every council ranks.
-Grouped by council type for fair comparison.
+Grouped by council type, so you compare like with like.

 Unitary, metropolitan, and London boroughs · 132 councils